cbirdferrer/collatrix/README.md

 If you calculate BAI please cite Burnett et al. 2019 in addition to this software.

 #### 4. Output name
-The tool will ask you what name you want for the output csv.
-The collated final csv outputted by this tool will be named inputname_allIDs.csv.
+The function will ask you what name you want for the output csv.
+The collated final csv outputted by this function will be named inputname_allIDs.csv.
 If you selected yes for list of specific individuals, a second list containing the subset will be outputed named inputname_IDS.csv.

 #### 5. Location where output should be saved
-Select the folder where you want the output of this tool to be saved
+Select the folder where you want the output of this function to be saved

 ## Demo
 A demonstration is available in the [demo](https://github.com/cbirdferrer/collatrix/tree/master/demo) directory.
 The directory includes a text file with the body volume settings that should be used for those files.

 # License
 [![Anaconda-Server Badge](https://anaconda.org/cbird/collatrix/badges/license.svg)](https://anaconda.org/cbird/collatrix)

 Copyright (c) 2020 Clara Bird, KC Bierlich

 `Collatrix` is free software made available under the MIT License.
 For details see the the [LICENSE](https://github.com/cbirdferrer/collatrix/blob/master/LICENSE) file.